zubayrali/vault-template/README.md

 The best way to learn is to teach, so let's turn this Effort into a project!
 The initiative will be a series based on [[Mindfulness MOC]]

-1. **Define the Project**:
-    - Create a series of mindfulness-focused sessions or resources as part of the initiative.
+**Define the Project**: Create a series of mindfulness-focused sessions or resources as part of the initiative.

-2. **Set a Timeline**:
-    - This is a focused project with a clear goal, so choose a deadline that allows enough time for deep learning, without extending too long.
+**Set a Timeline**: This is a focused project with a clear goal, so choose a deadline that allows enough time for deep learning, without extending too long.
 Estimate a reasonable completion time based on your goal and commitment level.

 [[Mindfulness Workshop Series]].

 ## 5. Periodic Notes

+1. **Daily Notes**: Core of daily capture and reflection
+2. **Weekly Notes**: Weekly planning and review
+3. **Monthly Notes**: Monthly initiatives and patterns
+4. **Quarterly Notes**: Personal retreat and broader review
+5. **Yearly Notes**: Annual planning and life audit
+6. **Calendar Note**: Central hub for navigating temporal notes
+7. **Logbook**: Aggregated view of various logs from daily notes

+### Workflow

+### 1. Daily Routine

+**Morning:**
+1. Open your Daily Note (use `Alt + Shift + D` to trigger LifeOS plugin)
+2. Review your daily focus and work sections
+3. Check upcoming tasks in the "Recycle" callout

+**Throughout the Day:**
+1. Use QuickAdd macros to quickly capture:
+   - Highlights
+   - Achievements
+   - Motivations
+   - Gratitude moments
+2. Log fleeting thoughts and ideas in the Daily Log section
+3. Complete tasks and update their status

+**Evening:**
+1. Complete the Evening Review section
+2. Add any final thoughts or reflections

+### 2. Weekly Review (typically Done on Sundays)

+1. Open your Weekly Note
+2. Review and update Weekly Initiatives
+3. Complete the Wheel of Life assessment
+4. Review the aggregated data from Daily Notes:
+   - Highlights
-- Daily Notes
+   - Achievements
-- Weekly Notes
+   - Trackers

+### 3. Monthly Review

+1. Open your Monthly Note
+2. Set and review Monthly Initiatives
+3. Analyze Stand-Out Days from the Dataview query
+4. Reflect on patterns and trends observed

+### 4. Quarterly and Yearly Reviews

+Follow a similar process to monthly reviews, but with a broader scope and longer-term focus.

+### 5. Using the Calendar Note

+The Calendar Note serves as a central hub for navigating your temporal notes:

+1. Access it via [[Calendar/Calendar|<< 📆 Calendar]] link in your periodic notes
+2. Use it to:
-- Monthly Notes
+   - Navigate to specific Daily, Weekly, or Monthly notes
-- Quarterly Notes (Personal Retreat)
-- Yearly Notes (Life Audit)
+   - Get an overview of recent entries
+   - Access your full note history

+### 6. Utilizing the Logbook

+The Logbook aggregates various logs from your Daily Notes:

+1. Access it via [[Logbook|📖 Logbook >>]] link in your periodic notes
+2. It provides consolidated views of:
+   - Gratitude Log
+   - Motivation Log
+   - Achievements Log
+   - Daily Reviews

+Use the Logbook to:
+- Reflect on patterns in your thoughts and experiences
+- Quickly access past insights and achievements
+- Prepare for weekly and monthly reviews
+- **LifeOS Plugin**: Triggers Daily Note creation (`Alt + Shift + D`)
+- **Homepage Plugin**: Configures the default workspace to open the Daily Note view
+- **Journals Plugin**: Manages the structure of periodic notes
-- Templates and usage for each
+- **Templater**: Handles templating for note creation
+- **QuickAdd**: Provides macros for quick capture of various log entries
+- **Dataview**: Powers queries in Calendar, Logbook, and periodic notes
+- Consistency is key: Try to engage with your Daily Note every day
+- Use **QuickAdd macros** throughout the day for effortless capture
+- Regularly review longer-term notes (Weekly, Monthly, etc.) to stay aligned with your goals
+- Customize templates and queries as needed to fit your specific workflow

+By following this workflow, you create a comprehensive system of interconnected notes that capture your thoughts, track your progress, and facilitate regular reflection and planning.
+The system is designed to be flexible, allowing you to adapt it to your specific needs while maintaining a consistent structure for easy navigation and review.

 ## 6. Flow Method